DimaKosy/MusicVisuals/README.md

 - A radar screen with an estimated location of ducks from the sonar
 - A radio transmission set to check how the sailor's communications are holding

+While the current positions of the displays are fixed for the project, they could be rearranged in any alignment through code similar to this:
+'''
+sonar1.screen(shapeW, (shapeH/2)-(shapeH/3), shapeW/2.5f, shapeH/6, 7, "Broadband Sonar", shapeH/42, "Hz", 0);

+'''

 ### Norbert

 ![Lyric Wave](images/j1.png)